breck7/CancerDB/README.md

 ## To cite CancerDB

 CancerDB content is published to the public domain and you can use it freely.
-If needed, here are 3 options for citing PLDB:
+If needed, here are 3 options for citing CancerDB:

 ```
 https://cancerdb.com
 ```

 ```
-Yunits + Zhu + et al (2022) - "CancerDB: A public domain csv file to help build the next great cure".
+CancerDB team.
+(2022) - "CancerDB: A public domain knowledge graph about cancer treatments that compiles to a CSV file.".
 Retrieved from: 'https://cancerdb.com' [Online Resource]
 ```

 ```
-@article{pldb,
+@article{cancerdb,
-  author = {Yunits + Zhu + et al},
+  author = {CancerDB team},
-  title = {CancerDB: A public domain csv file to help build the next great cure},
+  title = {CancerDB: A public domain knowledge graph about cancer treatments that compiles to a CSV file.},
   journal = {CancerDB},
   year = {2022},
   note = {https://cancerdb.com}